Most people recognize that spending more than they earn isn’t sustainable, yet credit cards can make it easy to carry balances over time.

-Where To Start?
+Where to Start?

-Plan Your Attack
+Plan Your Approach

-Pay More Than The Minimum
+Pay More Than the Minimum

-Order Your Balances and Start With One
+Order Your Balances and Focus on One

 Automate Your Payments